draganStojakovic/tube-fetch/README.md

 ### Important note:

-This script assumes [yt-dlp](https://github.com/yt-dlp/yt-dlp) is in your PATH.
-In case it is not, either add it to your PATH, or modify *YTDLP* variable near the top of the file to include it.
+This script assumes that listed dependencies are in your PATH and it will not function at all if it can't find them.

 ## How to use: